 - St Jude Children’s Research Hospital

 Brainstem gliomas are characterized by heterogeneous biologic behavior, ranging from low-grade tumors needing little treatment to those that are rapidly fatal despite aggressive therapy [1,2].
-Prognosis and treatment depend upon both the clinical symptoms and their duration, the location of the tumor within the brainstem, and increasingly on the mutational profile.
+Prognosis and treatment depend upon both the clinical symptoms and their duration, the location of the tumor within the brainstem, and, increasingly, the mutational profile.

 Approximately 80 percent of pediatric brainstem gliomas arise within the pons, while the remaining 20 percent arise in the medulla, midbrain, or cervicomedullary junction (figure 1) [3-8].
 The majority of pontine tumors are diffuse intrinsic brainstem gliomas, which are usually high-grade, locally infiltrative, and have a uniformly poor prognosis .
 Histologically, these tumors are usually anaplastic astrocytomas (World Health Organization [WHO] grade III) or glioblastoma (WHO grade IV).
 However, patients with WHO grade II tumors identified by biopsy do not have an improved prognosis.
 (See "Classification and pathologic diagnosis of gliomas".)

-In contrast, most nonpontine tumors involving the cervicomedullary junction and tectum, as well as focal, cystic, and dorsal exophytic lesions, are low-grade astrocytomas, mostly grade I pilocytic astrocytomas .
+By contrast, most nonpontine tumors involving the cervicomedullary junction and tectum, as well as focal, cystic, and dorsal exophytic lesions, are low-grade astrocytomas, mostly grade I pilocytic astrocytomas .
 These are discrete, well-circumscribed tumors, often without evidence of locally invasive growth or edema .
-Approximately 10 to 20 percent of non-pontine gliomas will be high-grade and are treated similarly to diffuse intrinsic pontine gliomas.
+Approximately 10 to 20 percent of nonpontine gliomas will be high grade and are treated similarly to diffuse intrinsic pontine gliomas.